Tap and go: How to make contactless payments

 Key takeaways

-• A contactless payment, commonly referred to as a tap-and-go payment, is a feature added to a debit or credit card that allows you make in-store purchases faster
+• A contactless payment, commonly referred to as a tap-and-go payment, lets you make purchases with your debit or credit card without inserting it into the payment machine.

-• All new bank cards come automatically equipped with contactless payment technology
+• All new bank cards come automatically equipped with contactless payment technology.

-What is contactless payment?
+What is a contactless payment?

 A contactless payment, commonly referred to as a tap-and-go payment, is a feature added to a debit or credit card that allows you make in-store purchases faster.
-When you make a purchase of up to $100 at a merchant that has a payment terminal (such as an EFTPOS machine), you just need to hold your card within 4cm of the terminal to approve the purchase without entering your PIN.
+When you make a purchase at a store that has a payment terminal (such as an EFTPOS machine), you just need to hold your card within 4cm of the terminal to approve the purchase without entering your PIN or inserting the card.
 This is why it’s called a contactless payment, because your card doesn’t need to make contact with the terminal for the payment to work.
-If the purchase is over $100, you can still make a contactless payment but you'll need to enter your PIN.

 The beauty of making a contactless payment is that it's super fast and really easy to do.